klimenkoOleg/aws-lambda-java/README.md

 # aws-lambda-java
-Java implementation of lambda function
+Java implementation of lambda function for AWS.